mickeynp/combobulate/README.rst

 4. Combobulate must have a shallow learning curve.

-If you want a guided tour, then I recommend you read:
+If you want a guided tour and a deeper understanding of why Combobulate is built the way it is, then I recommend you read:

-- `Combobulate: Structured Movement and Editing with Tree-Sitter <https://www.masteringemacs.org/article/combobulate-structured-movement-editing-treesitter>`__, for an in-depth overview of Combobulate.
+- `Combobulate: Structured Movement and Editing with Tree-Sitter <https://www.masteringemacs.org/article/combobulate-structured-movement-editing-treesitter>`__, for an overview of Combobulate.
+- `Combobulate: Intuitive, Structured Navigation with Tree-Sitter <https://www.masteringemacs.org/article/combobulate-intuitive-structured-navigation-treesitter>`__, which talks about the challenges around building sensible and intuitive navigation.
 - `Combobulate: Editing and Searching with the new Query Builder <https://www.masteringemacs.org/article/combobulate-editing-searching-new-query-builder>`__, demonstrating how Combobulate's query builder and search works.
+- `Combobulate: Interactive Node Editing with Tree-Sitter <https://www.masteringemacs.org/article/combobulate-interactive-node-editing-treesitter>`__, where I talk about the *carousel* interface and how it makes it possible to preview complex edits to your buffer before accepting them.

 What does Combobulate do exactly?